Comic Books

 Only four copies are graded VG/FN 5.0 by CGC with nine copies in higher grades.
 A 5.0 with cream to off white pages was sold by Heritage for $ 720K on May 12, 2022, lot 83130.
 A 5.0 with off white pages was sold for $ 675K by Heritage on January 12, 2023, lot 91041.

-A copy of Superman # 1 graded VF 8.0 by CGC with white pages was reported on April 13, 2022 by CGC to have been privately sold for $ 5.3M three months earlier.
+A copy of Superman # 1 graded 9.8 with white pages was reported in April 2022 to have been privately sold for $ 5.3M.
+Other unrestored examples in high grades by CGC are one 8.5, one 7.5 and another 7.0.

 Made of 64 pages of action in full colors, the # 1 was instantly sold out.
 It was so popular with the kids that undamaged or unrestored copies are very rare.
 The cover had been prepared by Shuster and the back cover is the earliest example of a full page pinup back in a comic magazine.